Unboxed-Software/solana-course/content/closing-accounts.md

   })
 ```
 There is essentially 4 steps to the test:
-1. Enter the lottery by calling `enter_lottery` and initializing a `lottery_entry`
+1. Enter the lottery by calling `enter_lottery` and initializing a `lottery_entry` account
 2. Call `redeem_rewards_insecure` and redeem the user's rewards
 3. In the same transaction, add an instruction to refund the user's `lottery_entry` before it can actually be closed
-4. In a different transaction, call `redeem_rewards_insecure` again and redeem rewards for a second time.
+4. In a different transaction, call `redeem_rewards_insecure` again and redeem rewards for a second time

 You can theoretically repeat steps 2-4 infinitely until either a) there are no more rewards to redeem or b) someone notices and does something.
 This would obviously be a severe problem in any real program as it allows a malicious attacker to drain an entire pool.